 The white grape variety is an interspecific new variety between Cascade (Seibel 13-053) x Seyve-Villard 14-287(Seibel 4746 x Muscat du Moulin).
 Acadie, L'Acadie, L Acadie Blanc, La'Cadie, V 53261 and Vineland 53-261.
-It contains genes from Vitis aestivalis, Vitis berlandieri, Vitis cinerea, Vitis labrusca, Vitis lincecumii, Vitis riparia, Vitis rupestris and Vitis vinifera.
+Genes of Vitis aestivalis, Vitis berlandieri, Vitis cinerea, Vitis labrusca, Vitis lincecumii, Vitis riparia, Vitis rupestris and Vitis vinifera are included.
 The hybrid was crossed in 1953 by Ollie A. Bradt in Niagara-Ontario (Canada).
-It was then sent to the research centre in Nova Scotia, where it was named after the former French province of Acadia.
-The early to medium ripening vine is resistant to frost down to minus 25 °Celsius and, due to its loose berry character, to botrytis.
+It was then sent to the Nova Scotia Research Centre where it was named after the former French province of Acadia.
+The early to medium ripening vine is resistant to frost down to minus 25 °Celsius and to botrytis due to its loose grapes.
 It produces flowery, rather low-acid white wines with honey aromas.
 The variety is mainly cultivated in Canada in the provinces of Quebec and Ontario on 65 hectares.
-There are further stands in some states in the northwest of the USA.
-In 2016, however, only the Canadian stock was reported (statistics Kym Anderson).
+There are further stocks in some states in the north-west of the USA.
+In 2016, however, only the Canadian stock was reported (Kym Anderson statistics).

 There is a vast number of sources on the web where one can acquire knowledge about wine.
 But none has the scope, timeliness and accuracy of the information in the encyclopaedia at wein.plus.
 I use it regularly and rely on it.Sigi Hiss

 freier Autor und Weinberater (Fine, Vinum u.a.), Bad Krozingen